Floorp-Projects/Floorp/mobile/android/docs/geckoview/consumer/docs/web-extensions.md

 ## Connection-based messaging

-For more complex scenarios or for when you want to send messages _from_ the app to the WebExtension, [`runtime.connectNative`][13] is the appropriate API to use.
+For more complex scenarios or for when you want to send messages _from_ the app to the extension, [`runtime.connectNative`][13] is the appropriate API to use.

 `connectNative` returns a [`runtime.Port`][6] that can be used to send messages to the app.
-On the app side, implementing [`MessageDelegate#onConnect`][1] will allow you to receive a [`Port`][7] object that can be used to receive and send messages to the WebExtension.
+On the app side, implementing [`MessageDelegate#onConnect`][1] will allow you to receive a [`Port`][7] object that can be used to receive and send messages to the extension.

 The following example can be found [here][21].

-For this example, the WebExtension side will do the following:
+For this example, the extension side will do the following:
   * open a port on the background script using `connectNative`
   * listen on the port and log to console every message received
   * send a message immediately after opening the port.